arakasi72/rtinst/README.md

 ######[3.2 rtwebmin](scripts/rtwebmin)

-This will install webmin and configure nginx as a reverse proxy allowing you to access webmin using https:/<SERVERIP>/webmin To run this:
+This will install webmin, (if not already installed), and configure nginx as a reverse proxy allowing you to access webmin using https:/<SERVERIP>/webmin
+To run this:

 	sudo rtwebmin